Parking fines and enforcement

 If you've received a parking fine and believe it's been issued unfairly, you can make a challenge.
 By making a challenge you're entering into a legal process.

 You can view the evidence of your offence and make a challenge online.
-To view the evidence or challenge a PCN you'll need the PCN number and vehicle registration.
-To view the evidence or challenge a 'notice to owner' you'll also need the web code.
+You'll need the penalty charge notice number and vehicle registration.

 Grounds for us not accepting a challenge